aconstlink/natus/nsl/README.md

 ```
 ## MRT
-If the user wants to output onto multiple render targets:
+If you want to output onto multiple render targets, just use the color bindings:
 ```
 pixel_shader
 {